pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/oidc/gcp.md

 ---
-title_tag: Configuring OpenID Connect for Google Cloud | OIDC
+title_tag: Configure OpenID Connect for Google Cloud | OIDC
 meta_desc: This page describes how to configure OIDC token exchange in Google Cloud for use with Pulumi Deployments
 title: Google Cloud
 h1: Configuring OpenID Connect for Google Cloud